weekplan/www/_pages/objectives-key-result-software-for-entrepreneurs.md

 navigation: true
 comments: true
 date: 2018-11-21 20:25:41 +0000
-description: 'Objectives Key Result (OKR) Software for seting up objectives and associated key results that you want to achieve each month, quarter or year. '
+description: Objectives Key Result (OKR) Software for setting up objectives and associated key results that you want to achieve each month, quarter or year.
+Achieve your OKR's with Week Plan.
 subtitle: ''
 author: ''
 cover: ''